Sourdough Gingerbread Cookies

 • Don't skip the browned butter, it's well worth the extra effort for the additional flavor it gives to the cookies.

-• Make the cookie dough ahead of time and allow the dough to ferment for two to three days in the refrigerator for the maximum health benefits.
+• Make the cookie dough ahead of time and allow the dough to ferment for two to three days in the refrigerator for the maximum nutritional benefits.

 • To make these into cut-out cookies, add another 1 cup of flour to the recipe when mixing up the dough and chill the dough before rolling out with a rolling pin.